dbones/dbones.github.io/_posts/2019-01-12-tdd-an-ioc-container-part-3.md

 from this we can say

-- the initial implementation looks to be competitive to Autofac, howerever the other 2 frameworks offer way more functionality.
+- the initial implementation looks to be competitive to Autofac, howsoever the other 2 frameworks offer way more functionality.

 - windsor seems to do something better when it comes to singletons.

-overral im a bit surprised by the performance, i would have thought Bones IoC would have been slower.
+overall im a bit surprised by the performance, i would have thought Bones IoC would have been slower.

 ## Step 2 - alternatives to reflection

-An easy win to improve our speed is to use an altervative solution to create objects with, as we all know reflection is slow (as you can see from below).
+An easy win to improve our speed is to use an alternative solution to create objects with, as we all know reflection is slow (as you can see from below).

 ![](https://raw.githubusercontent.com/dbones/dbones.github.io/master/images/posts/2019/bonsai/perf-02.PNG)